PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Doing_A_Thing.md

 Four of them are implemented:

 * Logger, which is used to inform user about status of operations, i.e work of another agents
-* Saver agent, which save images stored in queue and send messages to logger
+* Saver agent, which is used to save images stored in queue and to send messages to logger
-* Processing agent, which process images stored in queue using specified transformation and and send messages to logger
+* Processing agent, which is used to process images stored in queue using specified transformation and to send messages to logger
-* Full processing agent, which do both saving and processing
+* Full processing agent, which does both saving and processing

-Note that using logger via GPU-processing functions can cause unpredictable behavior, i.e the order in which the events occur will be broken due to the specifics of GPU operations.

 ### Simple GPU Example